Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 ![alt text](https://pxt.azureedge.net/blob/2ebeedcf4108aa2a5ecc9b8b232cbb5960b2dfb6/static/cp/learn/pins-tutorial/devices/led-connection.jpg
 "Adafruit.com Resistor and LED in circuit")

+We will use the breadboard and connectors I supply to create the following circuit. **Remember** to put the **"+"** side of the LED towards the resistor which connects to Digital I/O pin 3 (hereafter I would refer to this as D3).

 ## Add serial port messages

 ## Add loop counter and Button; display on serial port